Saints Row (2006 video game): Development

 Developing the city Stilwater required scaling back revisions to appropriate for a play space that could be comfortably traversed.
 During early production the team rendered an elementary model of the city in the engine, and drove around in the model to get a sense of the city's scale.
 They found the revision too small, so they quadrupled its dimensions, but soon had to scale it back to a more manageable size.
 Having found an appropriate size, the team began working on the city in detail, adding in transportation networks and buildings.
 The team made further revisions during this process as necessary, balancing the number of interior models like shops and mission-related buildings in each district so that no one section of the city would feel denser than another.
 Some districts planned for the city, such as an indoor shopping mall, a train station, and a trailer park, were cut during development and were added in Saints Row 2.

+A PlayStation 3 port was later announced to be in development in February 2007, Months after its release, before being cancelled in May of that year, when Saints Row 2 was confirmed.